- The desire to study questions and design inquiries that have a positive impact on the world.

-- The ability to articulate well-thought-out questions and hypotheses that align to some degree with ongoing research in the department
+- The ability to articulate well thought out questions and hypotheses that align with ongoing research in the department.

-- The desire to work with individuals, groups, organizations, and/or communities who are interested in theory-driven intervention in social systems
+- The desire to work with individuals, groups, organizations, and/or communities who are interested in research-driven change.

 Applications are accepted during a window from December 1st to January 5th each year.
-Those whose applications show promise will then be advised to contact faculty members in their intended area of specialization to exchange more specific information and, if at all possible, to come to campus for personal interviews.
-If selected, international applicants will be offered the opportunity to interview via Skype or Adobe Connect.
+Those whose applications show promise are invited to come to campus for personal interviews.
+If short listed, international applicants will be offered the opportunity to interview via Skype or Adobe Connect.

 Please note that we admit approximately four students into this prestigious program each year.